escalantedanny/bible-api/README.md

 # bible-api
-api for Spanish catholic bible and some other features from Catholic Church
+API for the Catholic Bible in Spanish and some other functions of the Catholic Church

 ## Install